HanadaLee/openresty/README.md

 `linux/arm64` images.
 The release version is `RESTY_VERSION.RESTY_RELEASE`, using the two values defined in the Dockerfile.

-Every push to the main branch runs the build and patch regression suite.
-If the version is unchanged, CI stops after testing and does not push images.
-When the version changes, CI also publishes the architecture images and the `version` and `latest` multi-platform manifests to Harbor, Docker Hub, and GitHub Container Registry, then creates a matching Git tag and release.
+Every push to the main branch builds the debug-only test image and runs the patch regression suite.
+If the version is unchanged, CI stops after testing and does not build or push production images.
+When the version changes, CI performs a separate non-debug production build and publishes the architecture images and the `version` and `latest` multi-platform manifests to Harbor, Docker Hub, and GitHub Container Registry, then creates a matching Git tag and release.
 Release notes summarize commits since the previous version tag.

 The GitHub workflow can also be started manually.
 An already tagged version is always treated as test-only, preventing an existing release from being